-Along with a refreshed logo and new interface tabs, Maps is rolling out advanced public transportation data next month.
-Until then, these are the best Google Maps features you should start using now on your iPhone or Android device, from AR walking directions to restaurant reservations.
+Along with a refreshed logo and new interface tabs, Maps continues to roll out features that make getting around easier for everyone.
+These are the best Google Maps features you should start using now on your iPhone or Android device, from AR walking directions to restaurant reservations.

 See AR Live View walking directions